 Depending on the type of agreement and conditions of your split-dollar plan, there can be several benefits.

-- Sharing the cost of the insurance gives a low-cost option for life insurance for the employee.
-Sometimes split-dollar plans may even be "employer pay all".
+- Sharing the cost of insurance gives a low-cost option for life insurance for the employee.
+Sometimes split-dollar plans may even be "employer pay all."
 Corporate dollars are paying for the plan, instead of you.

 - Having the life insurance policy may act as a way to prevent becoming uninsurable in the future if you become sick during the time when you are insured on the plan.